The Site Server fails to show up in SS Console with a message "Could not connect to Root Site Server".

 - Take note of what certificates are being used for Secure Communications

-Note: The certificates on all Site Servers (root & children) must match.
+Note: All Site Servers (root & children) must have a local copy of the same certificates.

 - View the certificates properties and make sure they have not expired.
-If they have, you will need to generate or obtain new valid certificates to replace them.
+If they have, the client will need to generate or obtain new valid certificates to replace them.

 - On the Work Manager responsible for Site Server jobs, open Infrastructure.WorkExecutionServices.Host.exe.config in a text editor (typically "C:\Program Files\AccessData\eDiscovery\Work Manager\Infrastructure.WorkExecutionServices.Host.exe.config")

-- Find the entries for SSAgentCertFile and SSCommunicationsCertPath
+- Find the entries for SSAgentCertFile, SSCommunicationsCertPath, and AgentCertificatePath

-- Verify the value/path for the SSAgentCertFile matches the "Public Certificate" from the Site Server Configuration
+- Verify the value/path for the SSAgentCertFile and AgentCertificatePath are using the same certificate as the "Public Certificate" from the Site Server Configuration

-- Verify the value/path for the SSCommunicationsCertPath matches the "Private Certificate" from the Site Server Configuration
+- Verify the value/path for the SSCommunicationsCertPath is using the same certificate as the "Private Certificate" from the Site Server Configuration

 - Find the entry for SSRootInstanceHostName